The combination of work stress and pandemic-induced anxiety could result in burnout.

 Talk about it

 If the stress of your current role is too much to conquer, you may need to find a healthier environment.
-Get a free CV critique from TopCV to start off your job search ahead of the pack.
+Get a free CV review from TopCV to start your job search ahead of the pack.

 This article was updated in November 2020 by Charlotte Grainger.